jasperpato/CITS3200/README.md

 Based on manual tagging tests, our recommendation is to use the default option of TFIDF for calculating similarity scores between posts.

-The intended usage is to call similar() from an outer program.
+The intended usage is to call similar() from similarity.py from an outer program.
 The signature is: similar(filename,subject,payload,algos=[Tfidf],N=3,use_spellcheck=False,W=0.1):

 Filename is the name of the txt file that contains a series of posts in rfc2822